 Home School Students

-Applicants who are homeschooled must write an SAT.
-Heritage requires an SAT score of 950 out of 1600 or 1420 out of 2400 for entrance to a degree.
-Applicants who have scored below 950 or 1420 may be considered on a case-by-case basis for admission to a certificate.
+Applicants who are homeschooled may submit test scores from either the SAT or the CLT (Classic Learning Test).
+For admission to a degree, Heritage requires an SAT score of 950 out of 1600 or 1420 out of 2400.
+Heritage requires an overall score of 60 or above on the CLT for entrance to a degree; scores for each of the three sections (verbal reasoning, grammar/writing, and quantitative reasoning) may also be considered.
+Applicants who have scored below 950 on the SAT or 60 on the CLT may be considered on a case-by-case basis for admission to a certificate.

 Mature Students

-Applicants who are 21 years of age or older and who have not earned a Grade 12 Diploma (an OSSD) may apply for admission as mature students.
-Applicants must submit an SAT score of 950 out of 1600 or 1420 out of 2400 for entrance to a degree.
-Applicants who have scored below 950 or 1420 may be considered on a case-by-case basis for admission to a certificate.
+Applicants who are 21 year of age or older and who have not earned a grade 12 diploma (an OSSD) may apply for admission to Heritage as mature students.
+Applicants may submit test scores from either the SAT or the CLT (Classic Learning Test).
+For admission to a degree, Heritage requires an SAT score of 950 out of 1600 or 1420 out of 2400.
+Heritage requires an overall score of 60 or above on the CLT for entrance to a degree; scores for each of the three sections (verbal reasoning, grammar/writing, and quantitative reasoning) may also be considered.
+Applicants who have scored below 950 on the SAT or 60 on the CLT may be considered on a case-by-case basis for admission to a certificate.

-Applicants who are 21 years of age or older and who have earned a Grade 12 Diploma (an OSSD) but do not meet the qualifications for a degree program may apply for admission as mature students.
+Applicants who are 21 years of age or older and who have earned a grade 12 diploma (an OSSD) but do not meet the qualifications for a degree program may apply for admission as mature students.
 After a review by the admissions committee, applicants may be conditionally accepted for one year; academic performance will be assessed after two terms.
-Only a limited number of mature students can be accepted each year.

 Transfer Students